javierbrea/personal-website/content/blog/pnpm-nx-monorepo-01/index.md

 ### Nx

 [Nx](https://nx.dev/) provides to us the other needed features.
 It is a monorepo tool that is able to make a dependencies analysis, detect affected projects, and orchestrate tasks.
-As an extra, it is plugabble, and it provides boilerplates to create monorepos for some specific libraries or frameworks, such as React, Angular, etc. But I personally prefer to use only the core features in order to avoid coupling my monorepo too much to a specific technology or plugin.
+As an extra, it is plugabble, and it provides boilerplates to create monorepos for some specific libraries or frameworks, such as React, Angular, etc. But I personally prefer to use only the core features in order to avoid coupling my projects too much to a specific technology or plugin.
 Among other things, it provides:

 * __Dependencies analysis__
 * __Detection of affected projects__